Configure eNegotiate

 - AutoAction | Create Contract followed by Associate a Contract Master Draft

-Currently, draft documents cannot be automatically associated.
-If you aren't using an eNegotiate Template document, you must manually select an attached file using the Associate Draft'workflow action.
+If you aren't using an eNegotiate template document, you must manually select an attached file using the Associate Draft action.

 Once you have generated a document using an eNegotiate template, editing the fields in the repository will not affect the document content.

-If using an Attached File field within your workflow form, you can choose to code this field to associate a draft.
-Alternatively, you can associate an AI Extracted file as your draft.
+If using an Attached File field within your workflow form, you can configure the workflow to associate this file as a draft.
+Alternatively, you can associate a Lumin Intake file as the draft.

-- Associate a Contract Master Draft: This action allows you to manually select a file linked to the current workflow card or upload a file directly to the workflow for use as the draft.
+- Associate a Contract Master Draft: This action allows you to manually select a file linked to the current workflow card, or upload a file directly.

 Note:

-- This method requires the contract record to be created prior to running the actions below.
+- This method requires the contract record to be created prior to running the actions.

-- If no .docx or .pdf is uploaded to the selected field when this action is completed, the AutoAction will fail.
+- If no Lumin Intake file is associated with the card, or no .docx or .pdf is uploaded to the selected field when this action is completed, the AutoAction will fail.

 - It's recommended to run both actions simultaneously to ensure that any failed AutoActions can be rectified.